Stein Center Publications, Prizes and Films

 The Stein Center collaborates with others to produce a wide variety of resources on legal ethics, access to justice, and other subjects.

-The Stein Center has partnered with various Law Journals at Fordham Law School to publish papers arising out of conferences hosted by the Center.
+The Stein Center has partnered with various Law Journals at Fordham Law School to publish papers from conferences hosted by the Center.

 Fordham Law Review Special Ethics Books